oat-sa/devkit-lti1p3/doc/api.md

 }'
 ```

-**Note**: setting up the optional query parameter `verbose=true` will mot only return back the generated launch, but also the message launch details.
+**Note**: setting up the optional query parameter `verbose=true` will not only return back the generated launch, but also the message launch details.

 Endpoint response example: